voxpupuli/puppet-openvmtools/README.markdown

 Upgrade package automatically, if there is a newer version.
 Default: false

+##### `desktop_package_conflicts`

+Boolean that determines whether the desktop conflicts includes and conflicts with the base package.
+Only set this if your platform is not supported or you know what you are doing.
+Default: auto-set, platform specific

 ##### `desktop_package_name`

 Name of the desktop package.
 Only set this if your platform is not supported or